The site is open seven days a week except for major state holidays. Regular hours (fall, winter and spring) are Noon-5pm (last admission 4:00pm).

 We will update this policy as soon as we are able to reassess the current situation regarding COVID-19 (Coronavirus).

-Idaho’s Merci Train is located at the Old Idaho Penitentiary state historic site, but it is not currently on public display.
+Idaho’s Merci Train is located at the Old Idaho Penitentiary state historic site, and is viewable during business hours by appointment.
 Please call for more information.

 The Old Idaho Penitentiary state historic site includes several rentable facilities.
 Check out our Facility Rentals page for photos and more information, then call the Old Idaho Penitentiary staff at (208) 334-2844 to begin your site rental process.